Flash flood warning: Flash flood emergency

+Notable events where flash flood emergencies were issued

 On August 27, 2017, as Hurricane Harvey brought torrential rain to southeast Texas, the NWS issued a "Flash Flood Emergency for Catastrophic Life Threatening Flooding."

 On September 10, 2017, the NWS issued a Flash Flood Emergency for life-threatening storm surge because of Hurricane Irma in southwestern Florida at the eye landfall.

 On February 6, 2020, the NWS issued a Flash Flood Emergency for Tazewell County, Virginia due to a major storm moving through the area which caused the Clinch River to rise to its highest crest in 40 years.

 On May 20, 2020, the NWS issued a Flash Flood Emergency for the Tittabawassee River in Midland County, Michigan due to multiple dam failures causing the river to overflow and reach its highest crest since 1986.

 On July 6, 2020, the NWS issued a Flash Flood Emergency for Tacony Creek and Frankford Creek, the former situated along Montgomery County and North Philadelphia, Pennsylvania, and the latter along Philadelphia's Frankford neighborhood.

 On September 2, 2021, the NWS issued a first ever Flash Flood Emergency for New York City, Philadelphia, Fairfield and New Haven Counties in Connecticut, and most of Central New Jersey a region that stretches over 200 miles, as the remnants of Hurricane Ida transitioned and intensified into a post tropical cyclone causing torrential rains.
 Some areas reported up to 10 inches of rain in less than an hour.
 Although the region was forecasted to experience heavy rains, this event is considered unprecedented as such a warning has never been issued to the area.
 The region had already experienced above average precipitation for most of the Summer due to previous storm systems and tropical storms affecting the area.

+On July 28, 2022, the NWS issued several Flash Flood Emergencies in eastern Kentucky for catastrophic and deadly flooding.

+On March 27, 2023, the NWS issued a Flash Flood Emergency for a dam break on the Head's Creek Reservoir in Spaulding County, Georgia.
+A statement was later posted on Twitter.

+On September 27, 2024, a Flash Flood Emergency was issued for Metro Atlanta as Hurricane Helene brought catastrophic flooding to the area.

+On October 9, 2024, a Flash Flood Emergency was issued for several counties in the Tampa Bay and Big Bend areas of Florida as Hurricane Milton posed life-threatening flooding to a large portion of the West Coast.

+From July 4-7, 2025, several Flash Flood Emergencies were issued in central Texas, as a slow-moving mesoscale convective complex caused catastrophic flooding, particularly in Kerr County.
+At least 135 people have been confirmed dead from this event as of August 8, 2025.

+On July 14, 2025, a Flash Flood Emergency was issued for Union and Somerset counties in New Jersey as a slow-moving thunderstorm caused life-threatening flooding to Plainfield and nearby areas in the Raritan Valley.